Tseax Cone: Location and climate

 Tseax Cone is about 60 km north of Terrace near the Nisga'a villages of Gitwinksihlkw and Gitlaxt'aamiks in Cassiar Land District of northwestern British Columbia, Canada.
 It lies within a steep-sided, 5 km long, east–west valley penetrating the Nass Ranges of the Hazelton Mountains.
 Tseax Cone is situated at the outlet of Melita Lake, an expansion of Crater Creek which flows west into the Tseax River.
 Crater Creek gets its name from being in association with Tseax Cone which is located on the eastern side of the creek.
 The Nass Mountains Ecosection is the main ecosection at the cone.

 The area has a climate that is somewhat transitional between those of coastal and continental regimes.
-It is wetter than other areas in the Nass Ranges Ecoregion due to air entering from the Pacific Ocean.
+It is wetter than other areas in the Nass Ranges Ecoregion due to air entering from the Pacific Coast.
 Much of this Pacific air enters via the Skeena River valley or flows over the Kitimat Ranges, resulting in cloud cover and heavy rain.
 Short periods of extreme cold temperatures and deep snow occasionally occur as a result of cold Arctic air invading from the north.